kyma-project/btp-manager/docs/e2e_tests.md

 ### CI pipelines
 The OCI module image is created by the Prow presubmit job named 'pull-btp-manager-module-build'.
 The actual execution is done by the `./scripts/create_module_image.sh` script.
 This script sets appropriate environment variables and invokes `make module-build`.
 In effect, the module is built, and the OCI module image is pushed to the registry.
-The registry URL and component name are pre-defined.
+The registry URL and component name are predefined.

 > **NOTE:**
 > The module image tag has the form `0.0.0-PR-<PR number>` due to component description requirements imposed by the tooling used.